Slips and trips – hazards with cleaning

 Slips and trips in historic properties

-The biggest challenge in a historic property is there is less likely to be a dedicated cleaning team.
-In many instances, cleaning activity will be undertaken by regular staff or volunteers and be added to their core duties.
-Sometimes, specialist conservation cleaners might be employed but they are more likely to concentrate on conservation aspects rather than generally making properties clean and safe.
+The biggest challenge in a historic property is that there is less likely to be a dedicated cleaning team.
+In many instances, cleaning activity will be undertaken by regular staff or volunteers and will be added to their core duties.
+Sometimes, specialist conservation cleaners might be employed, but they are more likely to concentrate on conservation aspects rather than generally making properties clean and safe.

 Top tips for preventing slips and trips